🛡️ Our Foundation’s History

 In the summer of 2025, the cadets and staff of Buffalo Creek Cadet Squadron recognized a growing citywide demand for CAP programming.
 After Buffalo Creek Academy’s closure, many former cadets—now at different schools—were eager to bring CAP to their new communities.
 In response, the squadron set out to launch two new flights.

 By May 2025, the Path Carver Cadet Flight was established at Buffalo Academy of Science Middle School, and by June 2025, the Buffalo Guardians Cadet Flight opened at Western New York Maritime Charter School.
-With support from school leaders, FOBC established partnerships, designated facilities, and began recruitment and training swiftly.
+With support from school leaders, FOBC established partnerships, designated facilities, and swiftly began recruitment and training.
 Cadets participated in air shows, bivouacs, and other activities alongside Buffalo Creek.

-In January 2026, both flights became independent squadrons: Path Carver Cadet Squadron (NY-616) under 1st Lt.
-Kirk Abernathy and Buffalo Guardians Cadet Squadron (NY-615) under Capt.
+In January 2026, both flights became independent squadrons: Path Carver Cadet Squadron (NY-616) commanded by 1st Lt.
+Kirk Abernathy and Buffalo Guardians Cadet Squadron (NY-615) commanded by Capt.
 Amy Alderman.
-Meanwhile, Major Manning passed command of Buffalo Creek (NY-614) to Capt.
-Chaniqua Bailey stepped into a group leadership role, ensuring all three squadrons thrived in serving Buffalo’s youth.
+Following the chartering of the two units, Capt.
+Chaniqua Bailey took command of the Buffalo Creek Cadet Squadron (NY-614).